| Review | Suunto Spartan Sport Wrist HR

 - Change some watch settings; and

-- Create a new workout just with a Suunto SMART Belt – No watch required! (like Polar Beat – NOT like Garmin Connect Mobile).
+- Record a new workout just with a Suunto SMART Belt (not supplied) – No watch required! (like Polar Beat – NOT like Garmin Connect Mobile).

 Here is a flavour of the APP with some screen grabs:

-Pairing to the smartphone is a bit on the flaky side but eventually worked on my phone.
+Smartphone pairing is a bit on the flaky side but eventually worked on my minor-brand Android phone (Huawei).
+You will likely have better luck with a decent Samsung, Pixel or Apple smart phone.
 I don’t really do all that app/sms notification stuff…but you CAN.
 Once that is set up and working you don’t need the MOVESCOUNT app running to get notifications.
-I’ve heard reports of some users having issues there – other than getting it to pair I had no notable issues.
+Other than getting it to initially pair I had no notable issues but I didn’t test it for any great length of time for notifications.

-Note: It is Bluetooth SMART..so you pair within the MOVESCOUNT app.
-You shouldn’t have to enable anything on the watch as visibility should be ON by default.
+TIP: The TRAINER is Bluetooth SMART, so you pair within the MOVESCOUNT app.
+You shouldn’t have to enable anything on the watch as visibility/discovery should be ON by default.

 Most people are going to be more interested in the ‘expansive platforms’ ie ones which take your data and expand on that in some interesting ways.
 They will probably help your training a bit and probably help your sporting enjoyment a bit without going into the gory sporting data details that someone like me might be more interested in.